 Find the full printable recipe with specific measurements below.

-- Chicken: I like to use boneless skinless chicken breasts for ease of cooking.
+- Chicken: I like to use boneless skinless chicken breasts because they cook quickly and stay juicy when pounded to an even thickness.

-- Butter: I like to use salted, but you can use unsalted if you’d prefer.
+- Butter: I like to use salted, but you can use unsalted butter and adjust salt as needed to your liking.

 - Cream cheese: This helps make the sauce so rich and creamy.